ayazhankadessova/python-bit/README.md

 ## BackLog
 - [ ] GitHub, Logo icons
+- [ ] In Live Session, Markdown rendered renders backticks and ``` in a weird way.
+Figure out how rehype pretty code is messing is in conflict
 - [ ] Dont send expectedOutput and testCases, they should be in Backend
 - [ ] Search Button Functionality
 - [ ] logo